root-project/root/tree/ntuple/v7/doc/specifications.md

   - Take ROOT::Experimental::RNTuple out of experimental?
   - Which locator types should we specify in addition?
 SHA-1 hash?
 128bit UUID?
   - Reference fields
   - Column types complete?
 Should we have 128bit floats, ints?
 8bit floats?
+Interval floats?